zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 - Storage account
 - Not supported async calls <!-- .element: class="fragment" -->
 - Serialization <!-- .element: class="fragment" -->
-- Starnge execution <!-- .element: class="fragment" -->
+- Execution flow <!-- .element: class="fragment" -->

 Note:
-Why does it requires storage account for orchestrator and activity functions? (next bullet)
+- Why does it requires storage account for orchestrator and activity functions? (next bullet)

-Why it complains about async calls that done without using context? (next bullet)
+- Why it complains about async calls that done without using context? (next bullet)

-Serialization is the simplest one - we can assume that it transfer object between functions that way (next bullet)
+- Serialization is the simplest one - we can assume that it transfer object between functions that way (next bullet)

-Why when we debug the orchestration it does everything from start?
+- Why when we debug the orchestrator it does everything from start?

-It used to have another issue - it didn't allow payload more than is 60K?
+- It used to have another issue - it didn't allow payload more than is 60K?

-We need to learn how durable functions work under the hood.
+- We need to learn how durable functions work under the hood.
+What makes them durable?

 ---
 <!-- .slide: data-transition="none" -->